k-shimari/nod4j/README.md

 ```
 $ java -jar nod4j.jar /path/to/<YOUR_PROJECT_DIRECTORY> /path/to/<Directory you want to output> src/main/frontend/src/assets/project/<YOUR_PROJECT_NAME>
 ```
+  * `/path/to/<YOUR_PROJECT_DIRECTORY>` is the your project directory which contains the source code.
+  * `/path/to/<Directory you want to output>` is the same directory you specify in the previous step, which contains the execution trace.
+  * `src/main/frontend/src/assets/project/<YOUR_PROJECT_NAME>` is the output destination of this command.

 You can find `fileinfo.json` and `varinfo.json` at `src/main/frontend/src/assets/project/<YOUR_PROJECT_NAME>`.